-To help you learn all the information you need to find the best car insurance company for you, explore the available companies below.
+To start searching for the best car insurance company for you, explore the companies below.

 Key Highlights

-• State Farm, Progressive, Geico, Allstate and Liberty Mutual are the largest car insurance companies by market share in the United States.
+• State Farm, Progressive, Geico, Allstate and USAA are the largest car insurance companies by market share in the United States.

 • Although large insurance companies offer many options to drivers, smaller insurers also provide a viable option for many drivers.